 By Dave Leach

 If I were the Devil, I can’t imagine being more pleased with my strategies for keeping Christian light under its bushel so it can’t shine on my culture!

 And what greater cause could I have for laughter and merriment, were I the devil, than to get these Christians to justify their bushel with spiritual sounding Noninvolvement Theologies that rarely, if ever, quote the Bible!
 And to present their Noninvolvement Theologies with my favorite sin: Pride!

 Then, I would work to spread that Noninvolvement Theology across America’s churches for the next 70 years, until 1953 when I could find a senator corrupt enough to put in the IRS code something that made it seem illegal for a church to let its light shine on the nation.
-Then I would build on that for the rest of the century until only a few churches are left whose pastors occasionally preach what God says about the sins which government has chosen to protect and promote, and none are left whose members are welcome to discuss how to organize against the sins identified by their pastors, because that would “offend” church members who don’t agree with their pastors, and who still vote for their government to promote those sins.
-Much less are members welcomed to discuss what God says about political details not addressed by their pastors, and try to agree, and to organize action to do something about them.
+Then I would build on that for the rest of the century until only a few churches were left whose pastors occasionally preach what God says about the sins which government has chosen to protect and promote, and none are left whose members are welcome to discuss how to organize against the sins identified by their pastors – because that would “offend” church members who don’t agree with their pastors, and who still vote for their government to promote those sins.
+Much less are members welcomed to discuss what God says about political details not addressed by their pastors, and to try to agree, and to organize action to do something about them.

 Even their sermons and messages are made so much easier for their nation to ignore, because they make themselves politically irrelevant!
-That is, there is a link between words and actions, as the saying goes, “sticks and stones may break my bones but words will never hurt me.”
+That is, they sever the link between words and actions.
+As the saying goes, “sticks and stones may break my bones but words will never hurt me.”
 My people, (speaking as the Devil), could care less what God’s people say, so long as it remains just talk, and they never do anything that might hamper government’s freedom to promote all my favorite sins!

 In fact, my long range goal is to silence everyone who makes the least bit of sense, so that atheist evolution climate change cross dressing Democrats are the only ones left talking!

 Oh, what fun I would have with my Noninvolvement Theologies!

-I would tell them that politics is not part of the Gospel, even though all of God’s Examples of Faith in Hebrews 11 were either political leaders or they got into the Bible through their interaction with political leaders!
-(God’s Political Heroes)
+I would tell them that politics is not part of the Gospel, even though all of God’s Examples of Faith in Hebrews 11 were either political leaders or they got into the Bible through their interaction with political leaders! (“Politics isn’t part of the Gospel?!”)

 And the best part, the most fun, of all this, for me, if I were the Devil?
 Most of God’s light-bearers believe me!